Copyleaks/ng-web-report/README.md

   ```

 - **Customizing Locked Results with `lockedResultTemplateRef`**:
   The `lockedResultTemplateRef` input of the `copyleaks-web-report` component enables the customization of locked result presentations within the plagiarism report.
 This feature is particularly useful for providing a tailored user experience for results that are not immediately accessible or require specific actions to unlock.
-  Note that if the template reference isn't passed to the web report component, the default locked result view will be shown.
+Note that the default locked result view will be shown if the template reference isn't passed to the web report component.

   ##### **Usage**:

-  The `lockedResultTemplateRef` is a template reference variable that you can define in your Angular templates using the `ng-template` directive.
+  The `lockedResultTemplateRef` is a template reference variable you can define in your Angular templates.
 You can then pass this template to the `copyleaks-web-report` component to customize how locked results are displayed.

   Example Usage: